-Despite the delay of the entire project, the Commission was able to see that the exterior envelope of the structure was preserved and restored to protect any further deterioration to the interior structure.
+Despite the delay, the Commission was able to preserve and restore the exterior envelope of the structure to protect the interior from further deterioration.
 Between 2001 and 2002 about \$1.5 million was appropriated for Phase I Exterior Renovation.
 The following year the Legislature appropriated nearly \$3 million to complete Phase II Exterior Renovation.
 All exterior work was completed Spring of 2006.
 The 2005 Legislature revived hope for the interior restoration by extending the cigarette tax so that a portion of the revenue collected, beginning FY07, is deposited into the Permanent Building Fund.
 The annual amount, estimated at \$20 million, is earmarked for the repair, remodel, and restoration of the Capitol and state facilities pertaining to the Capitol restoration.